Our Strategic Plan

 "I've been so happy and so fortunate in the opportunities that I've had.
 It just feels like home.
 I wouldn't want to be anywhere else."Jennifer Kover, elementary teacher

 The Five Star District represents a premiere place to live, learn, work and play.
-Located on the northern tier of the Denver metropolitan area, Adams 12 Five Star Schools serves five cities: Broomfield, Federal Heights, Northglenn, Thornton and Westminster.
+Located on the northern tier of the Denver metropolitan area, Adams 12 Five Star Schools offers high performing schools in the cities of Broomfield, Federal Heights, Northglenn, Thornton and Westminster.
 In addition, the district's boundaries include portions of two counties - Adams and Broomfield.

 - View the District Schools & Neighborhoods Location Map